Sovereign Mesh Networking

 Hash-Based State Snapshots

-periodically computes Merkle root hashes of local runtime state:
+state.rs periodically computes Merkle root hashes of local runtime state:

 Running capsules and their digests.